Skip to content

 11.4 Insertion Sort

-Insertion sort (insertion sort) is a simple sorting algorithm that works very similarly to the process of manually organizing a deck of cards.
+Insertion sort is a simple sorting algorithm that works very similarly to the process of manually sorting a deck of cards.

-Specifically, we select a base element from the unsorted interval, compare the element with elements in the sorted interval to its left one by one, and insert the element into the correct position.
+Specifically, we select a base element from the unsorted portion, compare it one by one with the elements in the sorted portion to its left, and insert it into the correct position.

-Figure 11-6 shows the operation flow of inserting an element into the array.
+Figure 11-6 illustrates how an element is inserted into an array.
 Let the base element be base.
-We need to move all elements from the target index to base one position to the right, and then assign base to the target index.
+We need to shift all elements between the target index and base one position to the right, and then assign base to the target index.

 Single insertion operation